adobe/franklin-sidekick-library/README.md

   </style>
 ```

-There values can be overridden using [library metadata](#supported-library-metadata-options).
+These values can be overridden using [library metadata](#supported-library-metadata-options).

-> Depending on the system color scheme selected for the users computer (dark mode), Word may alter the choosen colors in an attempt to improve accessibility.
+> Depending on the system color scheme selected for the users computer (dark mode), Word may alter the chosen colors in an attempt to improve accessibility.

 ### Custom plugin setup